20 Fastest Animals in the World

 The lion is the only one of the big five species to make this list of the fastest animals in the world.

-The lion can only manage its maximum speed for short bursts, like the cheetah, which means they need to stalk near their prey and function as a team to ensure a successful hunt.
+Like the cheetah, the lion can only manage its maximum speed for short bursts, which means they must stalk near their prey and function as a team to ensure a successful hunt.

-Before heading in for the kill, lionesses must get extremely close to their prey.
+Before the kill, lionesses must get extremely close to their prey.

 Rather than just speed, they prey with skill and stealth.
 One common tactic is to run full speed at their prey for half of the pride.